cncf/devstats.archive/README.md

 Everything is open source so that it can be used by other CNCF and non-CNCF open source projects.

+This tool can also be used for Prometheus and other communities as well.

 The only requirement is that project must be hosted on a public GitHub repository/repositories.

 # Forking and installing locally